Chart 1 / drill-and-cone problem

 | Sat |

 Hours shown in UTC, every third hour labelled.
-Darker = more drills generated.
+Brighter = more practices generated.

 Chart 3 / audience mix